 The Technical Standards set forth the nonacademic abilities considered essential for students to achieve the level of competence required by the faculty to obtain the academic degree awarded by the College.

 The following abilities and expectations must be met by all students admitted to the College with reasonable accommodation.
 Candidates must have abilities and skills in five areas: 1) observation; 2) communication; 3) motor; 4) intellectual, conceptual, integrative, and quantitative; and 5) behavioral and social.
 Technological compensation can be made for some limitation in certain of these areas, but candidates should be able to perform in a reasonably independent manner.

 Candidates are required to certify that they understand and meet these Technical Standards.
 Candidates must provide such certification prior to matriculation.
 Candidates who may not meet the Technical Standards must inform the Director of Admissions, who will then contact the Dean of Students.
 The Dean of Students, in consultation with the College Dean, will identify and discuss what accommodations, if any, the College would need to make that would allow the candidate to complete the curriculum.
-The College is not able to grant accommodations that alter the educational standards of the curriculum.
+The College is not able to grant accommodations that alter the educational standards of the curriculum including the request that students practice osteopathic manipulative techniques on each other.
 Students must meet the Technical Standards for the duration of enrollment at the College.